x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/accessibility/use-screen-reader-to-export-and-review-audit-logs-in-exchange-admin-center.md

 3. To add the user to the list of audit log recipients, press the Down Arrow key until you hear the user's name, and then press Enter.
 The list of users retains the focus, so you can continue to add more recipients by selecting their mailboxes and pressing Enter.

     > [!TIP]
     > To check the recipients you've added, tab to the **Add** button.
 To hear the list of recipients, press the Tab key again.
 The first name is read.
 To hear the second name in the list, press the Tab key one more time.
 Continue pressing the Tab key until you hear the names of all the recipients you've added.
-To delete a recipient from the list, activate the **Remove** link by pressing Enter when you hear the user name.
+To delete a recipient from the list, activate the **Remove** link by pressing Enter when you hear the username.

 4. To search for another name or set of names from within your organization, tab several times until you hear "Filter or search edit."
 Type all or part of the name of the next user you want to add, and press Enter.
 Repeat steps b and c.
 Do this for all audit report recipients in your organization.